rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

 - There is no effect of enabling concurrency on Unicorn as MRI uses GIL (Global Interpreter Lock).
 - When using Unicorn you don't have to worry about multithreading.
 - Puma is fast but only when concurrency is enabled.
-- Trinidad is a fast but a tad slower than Puma.
+- Trinidad is almost as fast as Puma.
 - On JRuby servers the response time improves steadily as the server is hit due to JVM optimizations kicking in.
 - With concurrency enabled on Puma / Trinidad watch out for thread safety.
 - If you are looking for pure speed use warbler and Tomcat but you have moved out of the "rake" compliant world then.